-Financial resources and performance are linked to the existing Council priorities which are currently under review, and once agreed, work will commence on providing links to the revised priorities as set in paragraph 1.3 above, in terms of determining service objectives for each priority.
+Financial resources and performance are linked to the existing Council priorities; work has commenced on providing links to the revised priorities as set in paragraph 1.3 above, in terms of determining service objectives for each priority.
 The aim of this process is to see if the Council's budget is being used to best effect, and in accordance with priorities, and identify where additional resources may be required to improve performance and to achieve the Council's future aspirations in accordance with the transformation process.
 Conversely it may also be possible to reallocate resources from services which are not performing satisfactorily, and which may also be of a lower priority, to high priority areas which need greater support.